It took me three weeks to find my rental home in Copenhagen, Denmark. In this article, I shared my experiences and tips to find accommodation.

 Although I was completely aware of how crazy it was with the housing situation in Copenhagen and had thoroughly prepared and checked my mail at the exact time for dorm registration, I could not register because there was no room left!

-Since I was unlucky to find myself a dorm room, I had no choice but to find private housing instead.
+Since I was unlucky to find myself a dorm room, I had no choice but to find private housing.

 I contacted the housing department of my university.
-However, due to a large number of Erasmus students who had the same situation, it took them one week just to reply to my first email.
+However, due to many Erasmus students who had the same situation, it took them one week to reply to my first email.
 Therefore, I decided to find a place by myself.

-I still remembered how frustrating it was that time since I lived in Japan and had no friends in Denmark, or particularly in Copenhagen.
+I still remember how frustrating it was since I lived in Japan and had no friends in Denmark, particularly in Copenhagen.
 I had not even come to Europe before!

-“Finding accommodation in Copenhagen is incredibly difficult”, as someone said.
+“Finding accommodation in Copenhagen is incredibly difficult,” someone said.
 Yes, it is.

-Most of the Danish landlord preferred students who came from the US, Europe, or English spoken countries, while I was surely not.
+Most Danish landlords preferred students from the US, Europe, or English-speaking countries, while I was surely not.

-It took me over 3 weeks to search for my rental home.
-It was not easy but I could do it, and so could you.
+It took me over three weeks to search for my rental home.
+It was not easy, but I could do it, and so could you.